-The top panel in Figure 7 shows a spectrogram of the emissions in the frequency range 70-170 Hz.
-The banded nature of the emissions can be clearly seen and their amplitudes are not constant but vary independently.
-In the panels below data is only plotted when the trace of the spectral matrix exceeds a level of $1 \times 10^{-7} \text{ nT}^2 \text{Hz}^{-1}$.
+Figure 7 (first panel) shows a spectrogram of the emissions in the frequency range 70-170 Hz.
+The banded nature of the emissions can be clearly seen, and their amplitudes are not constant but vary independently.
+In Figure 7 (second to fourth panels), data are only plotted when the trace of the spectral matrix exceeds a level of 1×10^{-7} nT2 Hz-1.

-The ellipticity of the banded emissions, defined as the ratio of the intermediate eigenvalue to the maximum eigenvalue i.e. e{int}/e{max} is plotted in the second panel.
-A value of unity implies circular polarisation, whilst zero indicates linear.
+The ellipticity of the banded emissions, defined as the ratio of the intermediate eigenvalue to the maximum eigenvalue, i.e., e{int}/e{max} , is plotted in Figure 7 (second panel).
+A value of unity implies circular polarization, while zero indicates linear.
 As is evident from this panel, the majority of emissions are highly elliptical with eigenvalue ratios typically $e{int}/e{max} < 0.1$.

-The third panel displays the propagation angle of the waves with respect to the external 270 magnetic field (obtained from FGM measurements).
-The distribution of k-direction is 271 strongly peaked in the region of $\theta{Bk} \sim 90^{\circ}$ indicating almost perpendicular propagation 272 of the wave.
-Figure 8 shows the distribution of \mathbf{k} with respect to the external magnetic 273 field direction in more detail.
-The X axis shows the angle between the wave vector 274 and the external magnetic field (θ{Bk}) , using a bin size of 0.5°.
-The Y axis represents 275 the normalised distribution of occurrence.
-An offset of 0.06 has been added to separate 276 the distributions at different frequencies, the horizontal dashed line (of the same colour) 277 representing the baseline Y=0 for the distribution.
-The frequency of each distribution is 278 indicated to the right of the plot.
-Since the frequency decreases slowly over the ~ 20 second 279 time period over which this analysis was performed, adjacent frequency bins have been 280 averaged.
-The vertical dashed line indicates an angle $\theta{Bk} = 90^{\circ}$ whilst the dash-dotted 281 lines mark angles of $\theta{Bk} = 88.5$ and $\theta{Bk} = 91.5^{\circ}$.
-These plots show that the majority of 282 the propagation angles occur in the range $87-93^{\circ}$.
-There appears to be two basic types 283 of distribution.
-The first show a peak at $\theta{Bk} = 90^{\circ}$, indicating that the waves propagate 284 perpendicularly to the external magnetic field.
-Such distributions are observed for waves 285 of frequency 160.5, 150.5, 109.5, 107.5, and 92.5Hz.
-The second type of distribution 286 exhibits a number of peaks in the angular distribution, indicating a preference for almost 287 perpendicular propagation e.g. the distributions for frequencies 155.5, 113.5, 97.5, and 288 86.5Hz.
-Typically, the peaks occur within 2° of perpendicular, a value in line with that 289 often quoted in discussions of the propagation of magnetosonic waves.
-290
+Figure 7 (third panel) displays the propagation angle of the waves with respect to the external magnetic field (obtained from FGM measurements).
+The distribution of k direction is strongly peaked in the region of $\theta{Bk} \sim 90^{\circ}$ indicating almost perpendicular propagation of the wave.
+Figure 8 shows the distribution of k with respect to the external magnetic field direction in more detail.
+The X axis shows the angle between the wave vector and the external magnetic field (θ{Bk}) , using a bin size of 0.5°.
+The Y axis represents the normalized distribution of occurrence.
+An offset of 0.06 has been added to separate the distributions at different frequencies, the horizontal dashed line (of the same color) representing the baseline Y = 0 for the distribution.
+The frequency of each distribution is indicated to the right of the plot.
+Since the frequency decreases slowly over the ~20 s time period over which this analysis was performed, adjacent frequency bins have been averaged.
+The vertical dashed line indicates an angle $\theta{Bk} = 90^{\circ}$, while the dash-dotted lines mark angles of $\theta{Bk} = 88.5$ and $\theta{Bk} = 91.5^{\circ}$.
+These plots show that the majority of the propagation angles occur in the range $87-93^{\circ}$.
+There appears to be two basic types of distribution.
+The first show a peak at $\theta{Bk} = 90^{\circ}$, indicating that the waves propagate perpendicularly to the external magnetic field.
+Such distributions are observed for waves of frequency 160.5, 150.5, 107.5, and 92.5 Hz.
+The second type of distribution exhibits a number of peaks in the angular distribution, indicating a preference for almost perpendicular propagation, e.g., the distributions for frequencies 155.5, 113.5, 97.5, and 86.5 Hz.
+Typically, the peaks occur within 2° of perpendicular, a value in line with that often quoted in discussions of the propagation of magnetosonic waves.

-Finally, the fourth panel of Figure 7 displays the angle between the eigenvector of the magnetic field oscillations that corresponds to the maximum eigenvalue i.e. the direction of the principle axis of the polarisation ellipsoid and the direction of the external magnetic field.
-The distribution is centred on the direction antiparallel to the external magnetic field implying that the oscillations of the wave magnetic field occur in the direction parallel to the external magnetic field.
+Finally, Figure 7 (fourth panel) displays the angle between the eigenvector of the magnetic field oscillations that corresponds to the maximum eigenvalue, i.e., the direction of the principle axis of the polarization ellipsoid and the direction of the external magnetic field.
+The distribution is centered on the direction antiparallel to the external magnetic field implying that the oscillations of the wave magnetic field occur in the direction parallel to the external magnetic field.